obsidiansystems/plutus-use-cases/use-case-2/README.md

   1. Google Chrome
   1. Chromium

-  Note: Firefox can not run the app given that `ob run`(the only instructions provided to see the fronted) does not currently support this browser, app may appear to be broken.
+  Note: Firefox can not run the app given that `ob run --no-interpret ./dep/plutus-starter`(the only instructions provided to see the fronted) does not currently support this browser, app may appear to be broken.

 ##  Developing this Plutus Obelisk Dapp